fclaerho/ansible-role-macos/README.md

 Development
 -----------

-Run `make check` to validate the role.
+Run `make check` to validate the role on macOS.